SofaDefrost/SPM/README.md

    pip install sofa-spm
 ```

-At this point you can already start using sofa-spm, but it is recommended to retrieve the most recent list of
+At this point it is recommended to retrieve the most recent list of sofa packages available.
-sofa packages available.
 This can be done by typing:
 ```console
    sofa-spm.py upgrade
 ```